5 Ways to Speak At Live Events Like A Professional

 Use these 5 tips to help you prepare to get onstage.

 Write your speech then read it out loud.

 Make sure it sounds good “live.”
 Tweak the speech until it sounds conversational.
 You’ll need to make sure the speech fits your brand as well.
 Is your brand lively and fun?
 Your speech should reflect that creativity and energy.
 Is your brand intense and exciting?
 Speak through that spark and beam the intensity to your audience.

 2. Decide on your movements.

 Plan how you’ll move on the stage.
-Move out from behind the podium and block your movements ahead of time.
+Move out from behind the podium and block your movements in your mind ahead of time.